 There are a few ways to read the novels.
 First, there’s author Jack McKinney’s recommended reading order from Robotech 20:

 It’s a good reading order; it’s chronological for the most part.
 However, I’ve never been known to leave well enough alone.
 If you think my Video/Comics lists are prime examples of obsessive compulsiveness, then check out my chronologically focused Novels lists!
 It’s funny to look at my work again after over a 10-year absence.
-I don’t think my undiagnosed OCD has ever been greater than it was in the late ’90s.
-Heck, I even created my own bookmark system for the following lists.
+Heck, I had even created my own bookmark system for the following lists.
 For the record, I don’t recommend reading the novels in the next two ways, unless you’re totally obsessed with all things Robochronological—like me.

-So here it is: the final word on Robotechnuity (for the novels, at least, because I said so—mawah-ah-ah-ahhhh).
+So here it is: the final word on Robotechnuity (for the novels, at least, because I said so, heh).

 Like its Video/Comics counterpart, the plainly titled Robotechnuity is as exact a chronological listing as you’ll get.
 And as you know, The More Readable Version makes enjoying the series easier.
 Although events weren’t chronologically ordered as strictly on that list, it won’t ruin any surprises.
 Believe me, if you want to read the series in an orderly manner with less trouble, then The More Readable Version is the one.